turingschool/launch-curriculum/module6/lessons/Week5/NetworkingInTheJobHunt.md

 The first step is finding a way to contact each person.
 This is tougher now that LinkedIn has a limit on custom connection messages.

 Here is what I would try:
 1. Use your connection: For Turing Alumni, start with a Slack message.
 For school alumni, see if your school has an alumni directory.
-For friends or friends, ask to be put in contact.
+For friends of friends, ask to be put in contact.
 1. Try to find their email: Google the person's name.
 Does a personal website pop up that includes their email?
 Do they have a Github profile with an email?
 Or a LinkedIn with an email listed?
 Tracy has found that emails have a higher response rate anyway!
 1. Use one of your connection requests with a message.